This a difficult topic. And you may think a bit of paranoia is kicking in

 Check Your Apps

 Another potential reason why your light is flashing might be applications.
-To test launch an application and see if the webcam indicator lights up until you spot the one secretly using it.
-Then decide if you really need that app
+To test, launch an application and see if the webcam indicator lights up until you spot the one secretly using it.
+Then decide if you really need that app.
+If your webcam light turns on a few seconds after you reboot your computer, without launching any applications, you might have been hacked.

-When you’re surfing the Web, it’s way too easy for people to get data or info about you.
+When you are surfing the Web, it is way too easy for people to get data or info about you.
 Beyond Social Media Websites and Shopping behavior, just browsing the Internet and checking your email can get you into trouble.
 Innocent looking emails might send you to fraudulent banking or other websites that try to capture your login details, a process called Phishing.
 Other Sites may track your online behavior by placing cookies in your browser.

-Using the right Privacy Focused Browser can also go a long way in protecting you online privacy
+Using the right Privacy Focused Browsers can go a long way in protecting your online privacy.

-Security Experts repeatedly us warn that with more of us connecting additional devices to the Internet (Devices such as thermostats, home security systems, Amazon Echo or Google Home) It is exposing even more of our personal data to potential hacking
+Security Experts repeatedly us warn that with more of us connecting additional devices to the Internet.
+These Devices such as thermostats, home security systems, Amazon Echo or Google Home is exposing even more of our personal data to potential hacking and cybercriminals.

 There are hundreds of ways people gain legitimate access to your info or data, often with your explicit consent.
-It’s worth considering how often your activities are being monitored and what kinds of information you willingly provide to corporations and the government
+It is worth considering how often your activities are being monitored and what kinds of information you willingly provide to corporations and the government.

 But it’s Just a Game? - Right?

-By using GPS data to provide location-based entertainment, these most addictive mobile app's also keeps a close eye on where you and or your kids are throughout the day, hmmm
+By using GPS data to provide location-based entertainment, these most addictive mobile app's also keeps a close eye on where you and or your kids are throughout the day.

-If you’re like most of the world, you use Amazon and eBay for much of your online purchases and household services.
-You might app's from Star-bucks or Target on your phone to order in advance or get discounts.
-And each time you buy online from major retailers or use their apps, you’re giving them rich data.
-For use, but where and what for?
+If you are like most of the world, you use Amazon and eBay for much of your online purchases and household services.
+You might purchase from Star-bucks or Target on your device to order in advance or get discounts.
+And each time you buy online from major retailers or use their apps, you’re giving them your data for their use.

-Just about every mobile device has a GPS chip that locates the phone even when it’s turned off.
-This can allow emergency services to locate you when you need help The question is, who else has access to that data?
+Just about every mobile device has a GPS chip that locates the phone even when it is turned off.
+This can allow emergency services to locate you when you need help.
+The question is, who else has access to that data?

-With ATMs to ‘eye in the sky’ cameras at department stores and it seems everywhere cameras are always watching you.
+With ATMs to Eye in the Sky, even cameras at department stores, and it seems everywhere.
+Cameras are always watching you.
 Red light cameras and cameras on toll roads snap your car’s license plate to send you violation notices or fee invoices.
-Any time you leave your home in most urban centers in the US and Europe (and in major cities across the world), someone is always watching and what you’re doing
+Any time you leave your home in most urban centers in the US and Europe (and in major cities across the world), someone is always watching and what you’re doing.

 Today it seems there are thousands of different ways your privacy can be compromised.
-When you think about it seems to be to overwhelming and nothing we can do to help solve the problem?
+It seems to be overwhelming, and there is nothing we can do to help solve the problem?

-To many times companies will ask for personal information that they don’t need.
+Too many times, companies will ask for personal information that they don’t need.
 Challenge Anyone who asks for your Social Security number.

 Use a different password for different websites

 Most major websites including blogging platforms, banks, and even online games offer 2FA protection, Which is a second step of authentication that’s difficult for a hacker to replicate.
-Often, 2FA will require you to enter a code text-ed to your mobile device or sent via a third-party app
+Often, 2FA will require you to enter a code text to your mobile device or sent via a third-party app.

 This is just the tip of the iceberg, but it’s a great way to get started